mongodb/mongo-python-driver/doc/examples/uuid.rst

 ==================

 PyMongo ships with built-in support for dealing with UUID types.
-It is trivially simple to store native :class:`uuid.UUID` objects to MongoDB and retrieve them as native :class:`uuid.UUID` objects::
+It is straightforward to store native :class:`uuid.UUID` objects to MongoDB and retrieve them as native :class:`uuid.UUID` objects::

   from pymongo import MongoClient